BIGJRA/BIGJRA.github.io/rejuv.md

     -   Dazzling Gleam

 This is a tough fight this time around!
-Every one of her Pokémon are pretty threatening in some way.
+Every one of her Pokemon are pretty threatening in some way.
 Zoroark likes to prank you and murder with field boosted Sucker Punch - so know that it will be disguised as Togekiss, or Gardevoir if Togekiss is dead, etc. If Meganium gets off an